gabrielolympie/moe-pruner/EXPERIMENTATION_README.md

 - A legacy fp8_linear layer, which is a pure pytorch implementation of the Deepseek fp8 kernel, compatible with Ampere gpu inference (not sure about training).
 - Progressive expert merging, a new method that is using  sce merging to progressively merge the experts based on the similarity of their output, achieving a good knowledge preservation of the experts.
 - Expert Multiplexing : an experimental way to merge several expert into a single one, preserve the original gate of the model, and route the inputs in the merged model adequately.
 So far seems the most stable method, with coherent scaling.
-- Fused expert layers, with both a training version with helpers to merge existing layer, and an inference version to just load and run, some patched deepseek modules as well to ease handling.

 ## Disclaimer

 This project is experimental and under active development.
 The provided code and methodology are subject to change.
 There is no guarantee of performance or stability.
 Use at your own discretion.

 ## Acknowledgements